Ang Bandang Shirley: History

 Since the release of their second album, the band has performed live on a number of stages in gigs and music festivals, not only locally but also abroad (see Notable Performances).
 Some of their songs have also been used in various independently-produced films, such as "Endo", "Ang Nawawala (What Isn't There)", and most recently, "I'm Drunk, I Love You".
 The band also covered a Sharon Cuneta track, Takot Akong Umibig, for the film, "Every Room is a Planet".
 Theme Song, the carrier single of their first album, has been used in the Cornetto Disc TVC in 2013.
 They have also appeared in the TVC and print ads of FWD Insurance.

 On March 25, 2017, Ang Bandang Shirley released their new album, Favorite, which includes tracks previously released as singles and played live, such as Siberia, Umaapaw, Karagatan, and Karamay.
 In their third album, as with the previous two, all the members contributed in terms of songwriting.
 Out of all the tracks, Alvero wrote seven songs, including one that was co-written with Paolo Arciga of The Strangeness.
 Aguila, the band's most prolific songwriter and the person behind the cult classics and "mushpit" favorites, Nakauwi Na, 'Di Na Babalik, and Umaapaw, penned six.
 The ladies, Salang and Gener, contributed one song each to the record.
 In producing the album, the band did not just single-handedly take care of the technical aspects of the songs.
 Rather, Favorite became a collaborative project with the help of other talented and skillful musicians: Migi de Belen of Nights of Rizal, "The Ringmaster" Francis Lorenzo, Mario Consunji of the Big Hat Gang, Joon Guillen of Modulogeek, and Mikey Amistoso of Ciudad.

 It was also during the latest album launch that Salang announced her temporary departure to make way for personal endeavors.

 Debb Acebu was officially announced, after having sessioned for the band several times in the past year, as the band's new lead vocalist during the debut of their Alam Mo Ba?
 (Ang Gulo) music video on May 19, 2018, at 123 Block in Mandaluyong.
 Acebu was previously from the Cebu-based band, Honeydrop.

+On February 19, 2025, Shirley announced their disbandment in a brief statement on their social media platforms.
+The decision follows the resurfacing of 2017 sexual harassment allegations involving several band members, with new information in early 2025 implicating Aguila.
+In both instances, those involved released individual statements taking accountability for their actions.
+Aguila subsequently chose to leave the band, accepting full responsibility for his behavior, after which the remaining members decided to disband.